bitpay/magento2-plugin/GUIDE.md

 5. In admin interface, go to stores -> configuration -> advanced -> advanced, turn on 'Bitpay_Core'
 6. Then in stores -> configuration -> sales -> payment methods, you should have Bitpay as a payment method

-**NOTE:** These files can also up uploaded using the *Magento Connect Manager* that comes with your Magento Store
+**NOTE:** These files can also up uploaded using the *Magento Marketplace* that comes with your Magento Store

 **WARNING:** It is good practice to backup your database before installing extensions.
 Please make sure you Create Backups.